merovex-archival/merovex.github.io/_posts/2014-11-28-a-year-of-audible.markdown

 image: 2843144877_fd9593fdca_b.jpg
 categories:
 - Diary
-keywords: "audible, listening, experience"
+keywords: audible, listening, experience
-description: "I'd like to share what I've learned from a year of using Audible."
+description: I'd like to share what I've learned from a year of using Audible.
 author: Ben Wilson
+tags:
+- Diary
 ---
 <!--Lead Paragraph-->
 I love to read, but I never have the time and energy to read nearly as much as I would like.
 Last year I broke down and started using Audible.
 Here's the result.